 We're excited to have you be a part of iFixit's mission to fix the world.
 Students like you are helping millions of people repair devices that would have otherwise been thrown away.
 Thanks for your cooperation, and we look forward to working with you.

 CHECKING OUT EQUIPMENT

-All groups will take home a device and an iFixit Pro Tech toolkit on your first visit to the outpost.
-Bear in mind, some devices are large (like vacuums), so make sure to bring a buddy to help you.
+All groups will take home a device and an iFixit Pro Tech toolkit on their first visit to the outpost.
+Bear in mind, some devices are large (like vacuums), so make sure to bring a buddy to help you carry your equipment.
 The rest of the equipment depends on which type of device you receive.
 Each group member is responsible for the materials.

 Standard Devices: These are devices that you can photograph on-site or off-site.
 If you choose to shoot off-site, you will check out an iFixit lighting kit and tripod.
 We recommend that you find a camera and plain white backdrop on your own, but we're more than happy to provide these if you've exhausted all of your options.
 Standard devices are great for students that have conflicting schedules and cannot find time to meet at the Student Outpost.